tgib23/ansible-playbook/README.md

-# ansible for linux dev
+# ansible for MapR cluster setup

 This playbook is for creating MapR cluster.
 I hope this will be another re-invention of mapr-installer.